DaveBenham/VenomModules/README.md

 - **Bipolar CV%** (green): Each input level knob ranges from -100% (inversion) to 100% (unity) if the input is patched, or -10V to 10V constant CV when unpatched.
 Each input level knob defaults to 0% (or 0V) at noon.
 The Mix knob always ranges from -100% to 100%, with a default of 100%.
 - **Bipolar CV x2** (light blue): Each input level knob ranges from -2x to 2x if the input is patched, or -10V to 10V constant CV when unpatched.
 Each input level knob defaults to 0x (or 0V) at noon.
 The Mix knob always ranges from -2x to 2x, with a default of 1x (unity).
 - **Bipolar CV x10** (dark blue): Each input level knob ranges from -10x to 10x if the input is patched, or -10V to 10V constant CV when unpatched.
 Each input level knob defaults to 0% (or 0V) at noon.
 The Mix knob always ranges from -10x to 10x, with a default of 1x (unity).

+### D (DC Block) button
+The color coded DC block button determines when (or if) a high pass filter with 10Hz cutoff is applied to the final mix to remove any DC offset.
+DC offset removal always occurs after the final mix is attenuated (or amplified) by the Mix level knob.
+- **Off** (dark gray): DC offset is not removed.
+- **Before clipping** (yellow): DC offset is removed prior to any clipping.
+Note that subsequent clipping may re-introduce some DC offset.
+- **Before and after clipping** (green): DC offset is removed both before and after any clipping.
+Note that only one DC offset removal is performed if clipping is not applied.
+- **After clipping** (light blue): DC offset is removed after any clipping.

+The last three DC offset options give identical results when no clipping is applied.

 ### C (Clip) button
 The color coded clip button determines how (or if) the final output is clipped.
 Clipping occurs after the final mix is attenuated (or amplified) by the Mix level knob.
 The clipping options are labeled as CV or audio according to typical usage, but each option can be used for audio or CV.